SyncML: Internals

-Commands (Alert, Sync, Status, ecc.) are grouped into messages.
-Each message and each of its commands has an identifier, so that the pair MsgID,CmdID uniquely determine a command.
+Commands (Alert, Sync, Status, etc.) are grouped into messages.
+Each message and each of its commands has an identifier, so that the pair (MsgID, CmdID) uniquely determines a command.
 Responses like Status commands include the pair identifying the command they are responding to.

 Before commands, messages contain a header specifying various data regarding the transaction.
 An example message containing the Alert command for begin a refresh synchronization, like in the previous example, is: